 In the early days of Creatine use, it was recommended by supplement companies that you preload creatine so that you saturate your muscles with high creatine levels to get that extra boost.

 For one, it sold more bottles quicker.

-A lot of athletes and newbies still follow this slightly outdated dosing protocol, where they use up to 5-times the recommended dose for 4-5 days.
+A lot of athletes and newbie gym goers still follow this slightly outdated dosing protocol, where they use high doses up to 5-times the recommended low dose for 4-5 days.

 Well, to be fair, although this is not what I do, there is a study that suggests that Creatine works best when your muscles are saturated with it.

-If you were to take the recommended small amounts of 5 grams of creatine per day dose, it would take weeks for your muscles to get saturated with creatine, which makes it appear like preloading is a great thing.
+If you were to take the recommended small amounts of 5 grams of creatine per day dose, it would take weeks for your muscles to get saturated with more creatine stored in them, which makes it appear like preloading is a great thing.

-But, it is the preloading stage that’s most likely to cause bloating.
+But, it is the preloading stage that may cause creatine bloating side effects.

 First time users who aren’t used to sudden water retention get paranoid as their muscles start to look bigger and rounder.

 If your salt intake isn’t monitored enough to help reduce water retention, your face might look bloated too.